12 Fun Kids Birthday Party Ideas

 Source: Peerspace

-One of the best ways to throw a memorable birthday party is to take a field trip to a new location.
-This idea works best if you’re planning an event for a small group and other parents are coming along as well to chaperone the kids.
+One of the best ways to throw a memorable party is to take a field trip to a new location.
+This idea works best if you’re planning a birthday party for a small group and other parents are coming along as well to chaperone the kids.
 Popular options are the zoo, a children’s museum, a park, or a movie theater.
 Some of these venues have pre-designed packages that make it easy to book a private room where you can celebrate with pizza, games, and a birthday cake.

 2. Rent a backyard on Peerspace and let your kids run wild